CIML-bioinformatic/JPGlab_LysoDC/README.md

 ##### Run step 1

 This step is a standard quality control and first analysis of the cell heterogeneity.
+This step output files that contain cellular barcodes associated to cell do not passing one of the QC test.
+It also output two matrices of gene expression o,e with the raw UMI counts, and one with the normalized UMI counts.
+Finally, it output the HTML report of the analysis.

+    step1
+    └── output
+        ├── excluded_cells_contamination.txt
+        ├── excluded_cells_HighMitoGenePerc.txt
+        ├── excluded_cells_LowGeneNb.txt
+        ├── excluded_cells_LowUMINb.txt
+        ├── excluded_cells_proliferation.txt
+        ├── filtered_normalized_expression_matrix.csv
+        ├── filtered_raw_expression_matrix.csv
+        └── JPGlab_LysoDC_PrimaryAnalysis.html

 To run the step1, ensure you have correctly downloaded the data in the folder <WORKING_DIR>/data/raw and run the following command: